-To make the yellow rice, add 2 Tablespoons chopped shallots or onion to 1 Tablespoon extra virgin olive oil in a small saucepan over medium heat then season with salt and saute until the shallots are tender, 2 minutes.
-Add 1 clove minced garlic then saute for 30 seconds, and then add 1-1/2 teaspoons turmeric and saute for another 30 seconds.
+To make the yellow rice, add chopped shallots or onion to extra virgin olive oil in a small saucepan over medium heat then season with salt and saute until the shallots are tender, 2 minutes.
+Add minced garlic then saute for 30 seconds, and then add turmeric and saute for another 30 seconds.

-Lastly, add 1 cup long grain white rice (like basmati or jasmine) then stir to coat and toast until the rice is fragrant, about a minute.
-Add 1-1/4 cups chicken broth then turn the heat up to bring to a boil, place a lid on top, and turn the heat down to low so the broth is barely at a simmer.
+Lastly, add long grain white rice (like basmati or jasmine) then stir to coat and toast until the rice is fragrant, about a minute.
+Pour in chicken broth then turn the heat up to bring to a boil, place a lid on top, and turn the heat down to low so the broth is barely at a simmer.
 Cook for 10 minutes then remove the pan from the heat and let sit for 5 minutes before removing the lid and fluffing the rice.